Avalander/blog-posts/union-types.md

 }) // -> 'Twilight Sparkle uses Levitation!'
 ```

 We can use the method `match` to execute specific logic depending on the kind of pony that we have.
-Similar to how we would use a `switch` statement on an `enum` in Java, but with the added benefit that each type can have associated different data.
+Similar to how we would use a `switch` statement on an `enum` in Java, but with the added benefit that each type can have associated a different type data.

 # Usage examples